mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 - MATLAB runtime version 9 (based on release R2019a of MATLAB)

 However, these dependencies should be resolved by the installer, by downloading the most recent runtime from the [Mathworks](http://mathworks.com) website.
+As previously indicated, this '''does not require MATLAB or MATLAB license'''.

 ## Screenshots